explosion/spaCy/website/docs/usage/index.md

 > spaCy v2.x to v3.x may still require some changes to your code base.
 For
 > details see the sections on [backwards incompatibilities](/usage/v3#incompat)
 > and [migrating](/usage/v3#migrating).
 Also remember to download the new
-> models, and retrain your own models.
+> trained pipelines, and retrain your own pipelines.

 When updating to a newer version of spaCy, it's generally recommended to start with a clean virtual environment.
-If you're upgrading to a new major version, make sure you have the latest **compatible models** installed, and that there are no old and incompatible model packages left over in your environment, as this can often lead to unexpected results and errors.
+If you're upgrading to a new major version, make sure you have the latest **compatible trained pipelines** installed, and that there are no old and incompatible packages left over in your environment, as this can often lead to unexpected results and errors.
 If you've trained your own models, keep in mind that your train and runtime inputs must match.
-This means you'll have to **retrain your models** with the new version.
+This means you'll have to **retrain your pipelines** with the new version.

-spaCy also provides a [`validate`](/api/cli#validate) command, which lets you verify that all installed models are compatible with your spaCy version.
-If incompatible models are found, tips and installation instructions are printed.
+spaCy also provides a [`validate`](/api/cli#validate) command, which lets you verify that all installed pipeline packages are compatible with your spaCy version.
+If incompatible packages are found, tips and installation instructions are printed.
-The command is also useful to detect out-of-sync model links resulting from links created in different virtual environments.
 It's recommended to run the command with `python -m` to make sure you're executing the correct version of spaCy.

 ```cli
 $ pip install -U spacy